solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

   program.
 For example, if your program needs a lookup table, you could seed it with `seeds=[b"Lookup"]`.
 Just be careful to provide appropriate access restrictions.
-- One-Per-Owner - Say you’re creating a video game player account and you only want one player account per wallet.
-Then you’d seed the account with `seeds=[b"PLAYER", owner.key().as_ref()]`.
-This way, you’ll always know where to look for a wallet’s player account **and** there can only ever be one of them.
+- One-Per-Owner - Say you're creating a video game player account and you only want one player account per wallet.
+Then you'd seed the account with `seeds=[b"PLAYER", owner.key().as_ref()]`.
+This way, you'll always know where to look for a wallet's player account **and** there can only ever be one of them.
 - Multiple-Per-Owner - Okay, but what if you want multiple accounts per wallet?
   Say you want to mint podcast episodes.
 Then you could seed your `Podcast`